yamadapc/augmented-audio/README.md

 ## Goals

 * **Goal 1:** Learn & have fun
+  * This is goal #1 and it's very important to keep it in mind if you end-up depending on one of the crates in this repository
 * **Goal 2:** Build tools for aiding development
 * **Goal 3:** Experiment with Audio software GUI in Rust